 Talk to our current students to help you prepare for your studies at Leeds through Link to Leeds.
 Our ambassadors have written a range of blogs about their experience studying with us and you can contact them via email, attend live events or chat to them via the website.

-We hold informative online briefing sessions for international students to help you prepare for your time at Leeds.
-Invitations to these events will be sent to you via email but you can find out more information via Link to Leeds where you can also attend a question and answer session
+We hold informative online and in person briefing sessions for international students to help you prepare for your time at Leeds.
+Invitations to these events will be sent to you via email.
+Online events will also be listed on our Link to Leeds event page.

 Student Information Service